459thSCO/PuertoRico/README.md

 ### Friday

-0800 - Installing Linux on your virtual machines (Kali and Ubuntu), Network Chuck - Linux for Hackers (or anyone)
+0800 - Installing Linux on your virtual machines (Kali and Ubuntu), Network Chuck - Linux for Hackers (or anyone) 01 and 02

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 01](https://drive.google.com/file/d/1OFV7eo41JV7vvqVtZDLj5OaD2eYjadfc/view?usp=sharing)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 02](https://drive.google.com/file/d/1WsMB44klxPAH3yWesHhYMkjawVOY3E5L/view?usp=sharing)

 0900 - Network Chuck - Linux for Hackers (or anyone)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 03](https://drive.google.com/file/d/1e62W9aqJDmI8DK-BeWzX7X7q9kM0dg1z/view?usp=sharing)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 04](https://drive.google.com/file/d/1_MRNjNU26RA2yjlPOvYVG4Qvo2vdYvXs/view?usp=sharing)

 1000 - Network Chuck - Linux for Hackers (or anyone)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 05](https://drive.google.com/file/d/1eJkTY0h3V8wKSxA0NtSZqCHhmZN2seO8/view?usp=sharing)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 06](https://drive.google.com/file/d/1UKcOW2COZqYJhpItNY-LU0DRKnggGoCR/view?usp=sharing)

 1100 - Network Chuck - Linux for Hackers (or anyone)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 07](https://drive.google.com/file/d/1nYQkaYg0zmozqoImxr7KZBftJf3mJ6TY/view?usp=sharing)

+Get the video from your instructor USB or visit this [Download Link for Network Chuck Linux for Hackers 08](https://drive.google.com/file/d/1hIBOBCOH_ilciN14wWf0HA1nSJTT6Evk/view?usp=sharing)

 1300 - Overflow Period